awsdocs/aws-config-developer-guide/doc_source/manage-delivery-channel.md

 + How often AWS Config delivers configuration snapshots to your Amazon S3 bucket\.
 + The Amazon SNS topic to which AWS Config sends notifications about configuration changes\.

+**Note**
+ When AWS Config detects a configuration change for a resource and the notification exceeds the maximum size allowed by Amazon SNS, the notification includes a brief summary of the configuration item\.
+You can view the complete notification in the Amazon S3 bucket location specified in the `s3BucketLocation` field\.
+For more information, see [Example Oversized Configuration Item Change Notification ](https://docs.aws.amazon.com/config/latest/developerguide/oversized-notification-example.html)\.

 **To update the delivery channel \(console\)**
 + You can use the AWS Config console to set the Amazon S3 bucket and the Amazon SNS topic for your delivery channel\.
 For steps to manage these settings, see [Setting Up AWS Config with the Console](gs-console.md)\.